WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 The `Signature` header field conveys a single signature for an exchange, accompanied by information about how to determine the authority of and refresh that signature.
-Each signature directly signs the exchange's headers and identifies one of those headers that enforces the integrity of the exchange's payload.
+Each signature directly signs the exchange's URL and response headers and identifies one of those headers that enforces the integrity of the exchange's payload.

 The `Signature` header is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a parameterised list (Section 3.3 of {{!I-D.ietf-httpbis-header-structure}}), and the list MUST contain exactly one element.
+Its value MUST be a parameterised list (Section 3.4 of {{!I-D.ietf-httpbis-header-structure}}), and the list MUST contain exactly one element.
 Its ABNF is:

     Signature = sh-param-list